Public Agency and Municipal Law

 range of government agencies

-SBEMP has a full-service public agency practice.
+SBEMP has a full-service public agency practice in Palm Springs.
 Our work for public agencies covers the spectrum from advising public officials on the complex and frequently changing laws pertaining to local government, to representing public agency clients in transactions and litigation.
 These services include assisting clients regarding statutory compliance; Brown Act compliance; Political Reform Act compliance; Government Code 1090 compliance; Public Records Act compliance; public bidding and contracting; personnel and employment; collective bargaining; intergovernmental relations; real estate; joint powers authorities; land use and development; planning and zoning laws; elections; Proposition 218; Proposition 26; utility rate setting, and SWRCB regulatory compliance.

 SBEMP also frequently provides public agency officials and staff with “in-service” seminars (such as AB 1234 training and sexual harassment prevention training).